ZephyrianDawnstrider/consultation_webapp_industry/docx/consultant/CONSULTANT_DOCUMENTATION.md

-# Consultation Platform - Consultant Guide
+# consultant Platform - Consultant Guide

 ## Table of Contents
 1. [Welcome to the Platform](#welcome-to-the-platform)